radiant-rstats/docker/rsm-msba/README.md

 docker-compose -f ./rsm-msba/docker-rsm-msba-pg.yml up
 ```

+The `pg-connect.Rmd` file shows how you can connect to the `postgres` data base.
+The `pg-radiant.state.rda` file illustrates how you can connect to a data base from radiant.

 ## Customize the rsm-msba container

 The rsm-msba container build on the vnijs/radiant container.
 If you want to make changes to settings for radiant clone and docker repo: https://github.com/radiant-rstats/radiant